 We have a program called SSW CodeAuditorto check for this rule.

 When a user looks at a test result, they want to be quickly informed.
 Therefore, you must make it clear weather the test has passed or failed, or is there any warning.

-- For a pass, the message should be green in colour, and a tick next to the message.
+- For a pass, the message should be green in color, and a tick next to the message.

-- For a fail, the message should be red in colour, and a cross next to the message.
+- For a fail, the message should be red in color, and a cross next to the message.

-- For a warning, the message should be yellow/orange in colour, and an exclamation mark next to the message.
+- For a warning, the message should be yellow/orange in color, and an exclamation mark next to the message.

 It is very important to use a clear information icon to show the current status.
 The icon should be consistent with the actual status.

 It is important to use terminology that your users will understand.
 Do not to use technical terms that may confuse your users.
 Use consistent words and phrasing for similar situations.
 For example, the following phrases have the same meaning which is the best one?